Hagalaz – Rune of Disruption

 Business: stock market crisis, natural disasters affect business, unexpected cutbacks and layoffs, unexpected mergers that lead to massive reorganisation – Reversed: N/A

-Holistic Healing Tips for Hagalaz
+Holistic Healing Tips and Hagalaz Magick

 Holistically, this is also a good rune to meditate with to rid oneself of wishful thinking.
 It’s also a great rune to chant when righteous anger arises to muster the courage to do the RIGHT thing.
-Also draw the Hagalaz rune in the palm of both hands for this.
+Also, draw the Hagalaz rune in the palm of both hands for this.

 - I am safe from life’s storms in God’s arms.